makethingsstudio/makethingsstudio.github.io/README.md

 ## Wiki

-I'm keeping track of the thinking behind the new website in the [Wiki](/makethingsstudio/make-things.com/wiki)
+I'm keeping track of the thinking behind the new website in the [Wiki](https://github.com/makethingsstudio/make-things.com/wiki)

 ## Design Process

-You can track the progress of the design in the [Design Branch](/makethingsstudio/make-things.com/tree/design)
+You can track the progress of the design in the Design Branch - coming soon